ebowman/api-first-hand/README.md

 [Go here](https://github.com/zalando/api-first-hand/blob/master/docs/TEST_GENERATORS.md) for more detailed information about test generators.

-## About the Api-First-Hand Plugin: Architecture and Structure
+## About API-First-Hand: Architecture and Structure

 To build a plugin, do the following: